kahinimehta/executivefunciton/docs/postscan.md

 <img src="/executivefunction/assets/images/fw-hcv.png" alt="Heudiconv">

-5. All Data (Task, Variability, Self Reports) final resting place is on Flywheel
+_NOTE: All Data (Task, Variability, Self Reports) final resting place is on Flywheel_

 ## Variability/Task File Back Up:
 Variability and the scanner task should be stored on both PennBox and the orange backup drive stored in the Purple room of Gates